thedarkwriter/courseware-lms-content/_lmscontent/puppet_language_basics/resources-anatomy_of_a_resource/content.md

 **What is a title?**

-A **title** is a string that identifies a resource to Puppet.
+A **title** is a string that identifies a resource to Puppet, and it is typically the name of the item you are managing on the target system.
 A title doesn't have to match the name of what you're managing on the target system, but you'll often want it to.
+For example, a file resource title might be **/etc/motd** or **/etc/yum.conf**, and a service resource title might be **sshd** or **mysqld**.

 **What are attributes?**